Semilinear nonlocal elliptic equations with source term and measure data: Preliminaries, basic assumptions and definitions

-Inspired by \cite{Aba_2019,ChaGomVaz_2019_2020}, in the present paper, we deal with a class of nonlocal operators $\L$ which covers three typical types of fractional Laplace operators, as well as the classical Laplacian.
-Precise assumptions on $\L$ are listed below.
+In the present paper, we deal with a class of nonlocal operators $\L$ which covers three typical types of fractional Laplace operators, as well as the classical Laplacian.
+Assumptions related to $\L$ are listed below.